lbarchive/READYT/README.rst

 Copyright
 =========

-The contents in Git respository has been placed in the public domain via the Unlicense_.
+The contents in Git repository has been placed in the public domain via the Unlicense_.

 .. _Unlicense: UNLICENSE